 Rotary tumblers are stronger than vibratory polishing machines.
 They might be old but as you know, old is gold.

 The strength makes rotary tumblers a great choice for hard metal polishing and deburring, even more than the vibratory finishing equipment.

 Vibratory finishing machines are pretty modern which means they come equipped with more features.
-But rotary tumblers have been around for very long and they are very straightforward machines.
+But rotary tumblers have been around for very long and they are very simple machines.

-As a result, vibratory finishers are significantly more expensive the industrial tumblers.
+As a result, vibratory finishers are significantly more expensive than industrial tumblers.
 They work fast as well as wear down more vibratory finishing media.
-On the other hand, rotary tumblers take longer to do the same job but slower.
+On the other hand, rotary tumblers take longer to do the same job.
 As a result, the media don’t wear down aggressively.

 With that said, you need to justify your needs by comparing both machines side by side.
 You need to focus on what you need and what you can do.
-Then decide carefully and late us know.
+Then decide carefully and let us know.